howeik/SolveMedia/README.md

 The Solve Media gem makes it easy to use the Solve Media unit in your Ruby and Rails projects.

-## Note
+## Backward Compatibility

-This gem supercedes and replaces the earlier gem from Solve Media, called `solvemedia`.
 This new gem provides improved compatibility with Rails 3 and is now also usable in pure Ruby as well.
-If you previously used the old gem with Rails 3, you should uninstall it, install this one, and configure the keys as below.
-Your view and controller code should continue to work without alteration.
+If you used a previous version of the Solve Media gem, your keys were stored in `config/solvemedia_config.yml`.
+Keys are now configured with the rest of your application config, in `config/application.rb`, or in one of the environment config files.
+Since we recommend keeping your API keys in a separate file outside of version control, you may wish to keep `solvemedia_config.yml`.
+See "Setting API Keys" below.

-This gem is not directly backward compatible with Rails 2.
-Rails 2 users should continue to use the old gem.
+*This gem is not directly backward compatible with Rails 2.* Rails 2 users should continue to use the old gem.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'solve_media'
+    gem 'solvemedia'

 And then execute:

     $ bundle

-Or install it yourself as:
+Or install it yourself with:

-    $ gem install solve_media
+    $ gem install solvemedia

 ## Usage